data-engineering-helpers/data-products/README.md

 * Link to the post:
   https://www.linkedin.com/posts/jarkkomoilanen_datalineage-openlineage-datagovernance-activity-7275156333790715905-t5-7/

-## 𝐇𝐨𝐰 𝐃𝐨 𝐘𝐨𝐮 𝐌𝐚𝐧𝐚𝐠𝐞 𝐃𝐚𝐭𝐚 𝐏𝐫𝐨𝐝𝐮𝐜𝐭𝐬?
-* Title: 𝐃𝐚𝐭𝐚 𝐏𝐫𝐨𝐝𝐮𝐜𝐭𝐬 𝐖𝐢𝐥𝐥 𝐁𝐞 𝐭𝐡𝐞 𝐇𝐨𝐭 𝐓𝐨𝐩𝐢𝐜 𝐨𝐟 𝟐𝟎𝟐𝟓, 𝐁𝐮𝐭 𝐇𝐨𝐰 𝐃𝐨 𝐘𝐨𝐮 𝐌𝐚𝐧𝐚𝐠𝐞 𝐓𝐡𝐞𝐦?
+## How Do You Manage Data Products?
+* Title: Data Products Will Be the Hot Topic of 2025, But How Do You Manage Them?
 * Author: Fouad Talaouit
   ([Fouad Talaouit on LinkedIn](https://www.linkedin.com/in/fouadtalaouit/))
 * Date: Dec.
 2024
-* Link to the post:
+* Link to the post on LinkedIn: https://www.linkedin.com/posts/fouadtalaouit_dataproducts-datamanagement-datamesh-activity-7273218047044194305-2wC-/
-  https://www.linkedin.com/posts/fouadtalaouit_dataproducts-datamanagement-datamesh-activity-7273218047044194305-2wC-/

 ## The Data Product Ecosystem: Core, Analytic, and Data Science Products